Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/UtilityNetwork/CreateLoadReport/readme.md

 1. Create and load a `UtilityNetwork` with a feature service URL, then get an asset type, tier, network attributes, and category by their names.
 2. Create a `UtilityElement` from the asset type to use as the starting location for the trace.
-3. Get a base condition from the `UtilityTier.traceConfiguration.traversability.barriers`.
+3. Get a base condition from the `UtilityTier.TraceConfiguration.Traversability.Barriers`.
 4. Create `UtilityTraceParameters` passing in `UtilityTraceType.downstream` and the default starting location.
 Set its `UtilityTraceConfiguration` with the `UtilityTier.traceConfiguration`.
 5. Create a `UtilityCategoryComparison` where `"Service Point"` category exists.
 6. Reset `UtilityTraceConfiguration.functions` with a new `UtilityTraceFunction` adding a `Service Load` network attribute where this category comparison applies.
 This will limit the function results.